 - Professional leadership

-Ideally, the previously-earned master's degree should include foundation courses in Women's Studies or other feminist scholarship, with at least one course in each of the following areas: feminist theories, U.S. women of colors, feminist pedagogies, and feminist epistemologies.
-If comparable courses have not been part of the prerequisite master's degree program, they may be completed as part of the doctoral degree in Women's Studies.
+Ideally, the previously-earned master's degree should include foundation courses in women's and gender studies or other feminist scholarship, with at least one course in each of the following areas: feminist theories, U.S. women of colors, feminist pedagogies, and feminist epistemologies.
+If comparable courses have not been part of the prerequisite master's degree program, they may be completed as part of the doctoral degree in Multicultural Women's and Gender Studies.